zakharb/SysloGen/README.md

 ## Info
 </a>

-> The software is designed to generate a Log from File
+> The Software is designed to generate a messages from File
+> and to send them to external Syslog server
 > It uses Log example file,
 > read random message from this file and generate new one